-The annual Mayor's Environment Expo is held in conjunction with National Environment Week with the goal to empower and educate Calgary’s youth to practice and promote environmental actions, shaping a healthier and greener city for tomorrow.
+The Mayor's Environment Expo is held annually in conjunction with National Environment Week with the goal to empower and educate Calgary’s youth to practice and promote environmental actions.
+By working together, we can shape a healthier and greener city for tomorrow.

 Opening and Keynote Address with Simon Jackson

 Simon Jackson founded the Spirit Bear Youth Coalition at the age of 13 and, across two decades, helped build a movement of more than six million young people to help save the rare white Kermode or spirit bear on Canada's west coast.

 By sharing his story, Simon hopes to pay forward the lessons learned from the campaign’s successes and failures and provoke a deeper understanding of why thoughtful stewardship of our environment matters.

 He aims to inspire and remind us that each day we help author the history of our generation; that one person, armed only with a passion, can take hold of a cause and change the world.

 Capacity: Unlimited - ideal for grades 3 -12